Greece Moments Greece Moments

 View from Andros Kastro

-Only experienced climbers should dare to cross the old stone arch over to the Kastro.
+Only the sure-footed should dare to cross the old stone arch over to the Kastro.
 The view of the Chora from the ruins of the castle is magnificent.
 At the northern end of the former fortress you can see the Tourlitis Lighthouse, the landmark of Andros.

 andros leuchtturm tourlitis